CasparKielwein/Aaargh/Classes.md

 #### Lone Rangers
 Lone Rangers are not a true circle, but druids which prefer to work alone.

-If during combat you start your turn with no ally within 10` you gain a Power-Point.
+If you start a combat encounter with no ally within 10` you gain a Power-Point.

 #### Circle of Natures Communion
-At the start of your turn, if you are adjacent to two or more allies, you gain a Power-Point
+If you start a combat encounter adjacent to two or more allies, you gain a Power-Point

 #### Healing Cove
 Druids of the healing cove focus on the healing aspect of nature and life itself.